 - (a) 1060606 BC Ltd. ("106 BC Ltd.") is a consulting firm over which the CEO of the Company has significant influence and ownership.
 Charges are for consulting, travel, office rent and administration. - (b) Kelly McQuiggan was a former CFO.
 He is a consultant of Invictus Accounting Group LLP ("Invictus") a firm in which he has influence.
-Invictus provided the Company with accounting services and professional fees. - (c) Ryan Cheung was a former CFO.
-He is owner of MCPA Services Inc. ("MCPA") a firm in which he has significant influence.
-MCPA provided the Company with accounting services and professional fees. - (d) Stephen Brohman is the Company's CFO.
+Invictus provided the Company with professional services. - (c) Ryan Cheung was a former CFO.
+He is owner of MCPA Services Inc. ("MCPA").
+MCPA provided the Company with professional services. - (d) Stephen Brohman is the Company's CFO.
 He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA"), a firm in which he has significant influence.
-DBM CPA provides the Company with accounting and tax services.
+DBM CPA provides the Company with professional services.